essisyrjala/Growth_and_puberty/README.md

 Jaakko Peltonen,
 Jaakko Nevalainen

-This repository contains the Supplementary Material for our paper "Multicohort analysis of growth and its ability to determine the timing of the pubertal onset".
+This repository contains the Supplementary Material for the paper "Multicohort analysis of growth and its ability to determine the timing of the pubertal onset".